HoerTech-gGmbH/openMHA/INSTALLATION.md

 This installation guide describes the installation process of openMHA on Linux (__I.__),  macOS(__II.__), and Windows (__III.__) operating systems.

-## I. Installation from binary packages on Ubuntu and ARM-based systems.
+## I. Installation from binary packages on Ubuntu, and on ARM-based Linux systems.

 First, add the openMHA package repository to your system: